 Meetings for Engaged Citizenship

-Since 2015, insults and racist, anti-Muslim and anti-Semitic acts have continued to progress, displaying with increasing violence.
+Since 2015, insults and racist, anti-Muslim and anti-Semitic acts have continued to increase, displaying with increasing violence.
 At the same time, it is in middle schools and high schools that "I am not Charlie" have also resounded, sounding the alarm about the need to equip teachers to encourage critical thinking.
-Initiatives are being set up to reflect on the question: how to react in classes, on the net, in everyday life, to decrypt information and image?
+Initiatives are being set up to reflect on the question: how to react in classrooms, on the net, in everyday life, to decrypt information and images?
 Behind this question, it is actually about rethinking the way to support young people so that they become informed and responsible citizens.

 Review the video of the meetings: